-The Afghanistan Papers: Confidential documents reveal a secret history of the war in Afghanistan
+The Afghanistan Papers: Read the confidential documents that reveal a secret history of the war in Afghanistan

 Click here to download all of the documents.
 Click here to download all of the audio recordings.

 Editing by David Fallis and Jeff Leen.
 Copy editing by J.J.
 Evans and Annabeth Carlson.
 Photo editing and research by Nick Kirkpatrick.
-Design and development by Leslie Shapiro, Armand Emamdjomeh, Jake Crump, Danielle Rindler and Matt Callahan.
+Design and development by Leslie Shapiro, Armand Emamdjomeh, Erik Reyna, Jake Crump, Danielle Rindler and Matt Callahan.
 Video by Joyce Lee.
 Senior video production by Tom LeGro.
 Video animation by William Neff.
 Audio editing by Ted Muldoon.
 Digital operations by María Sánchez Díez.
 Audience engagement by Kanyakrit Vongkiatkajorn and Ric Sanchez.
 Project management by Julie Vitkovskaya.
+Research by Julie Tate.